 - extreme sensitivity to touch — even a gentle touch can cause extreme pain

 - joint stiffness, swelling or damage

 - muscle spasms, weakness and loss of use (called atrophy)

 There are two types of CRPS:

 - Type 1 – Previously called Reflex Sympathetic Dystrophy, Type 1 happens after an injury or illness that did not directly damage the nerves of the affected limb.
 About 90 percent of victims have Type 1.

 - Type 2 – Previously referred to as causalgia, this type happens after a distinct nerve injury.

 It’s important to treat CRPS as soon as possible.
 If you experience intense, ongoing pain in a limb and touching or moving your limb causes intolerable pain, see your physician to determine what is causing this problem.
 Your doctor might use a bone scan, x-rays, magnetic resonance imaging (MRI) or other tests to help determine a possible cause.
 As conditions get worse, and time goes by, it is harder to reverse the damage.
 There are many possible treatments that your doctor might prescribe to help you.
 Your family physician will be able to answer questions about treatment options.
 The sooner you talk to your doctor, the better your chances for a positive treatment plan.

-If you believe that you or a loved one suffers from CRPS / RSD, contact the CRPS / RSD lawyers at Carr & Carr Attorneys today.
+If you believe that you or a loved one suffers from CRPS/RSD, contact Carr & Carr today.
 With nearly 40 years of helping victims get the compensation and care they deserve, we can help you and your family.
-Oklahoma law offices are located in Tulsa and Oklahoma City while our Arkansas law office is in Springdale, Arkansas.
-With 11 lawyers and more than 30 office professionals, Carr & Carr Attorneys has the experience to help your family.
+Our offices are conveniently located in Oklahoma City and Tulsa, and our lawyers can also arrange to meet you in another location convenient for you.